 If you are looking to launch your Facebook ad campaigns, check out these fantastic Facebook ad exmaples built for generating leads that hit the ball out of the park and bring in the cash:

-The folks at AdEspresso know Facebook advertising like none other.
+This particular ad is a retargeting ad on Facebook — launched during Black Friday, 2021.
 Plus, they spend thousands of dollars just trying to experiment and see what works and what doesn’t.
-If you are remotely interested in Facebook advertising, you should consider using Adespresso, reading their blog, or signing up for their University.
+If you are remotely interested in landing pages, you should consider using Leadpages, reading their blog, or signing up for any of their resources.

-The ad in question here is in line with their fantastic sales funnel which works on giving a free eBook away (full of value) to bring in email subscribers who later nurtured to help Adespresso upsell their product or the university or both.
+The ad in question here is in line with their fantastic sales funnel which works on giving a huge discount only to those who visited their website recently, to bring in customers

 Did you notice how specific they get with their ads?